Title: USS Voyager LCARS Ship Blueprint

 Pop Culture: Star Trek Voyager

-The idea for this project started nearly 2 years ago, when I had recently watched ‘The Martian’.
+The idea for this project started nearly 2 years ago when I had recently watched ‘The Martian’.
 I was instantly enthralled by the control screens on the spacecraft, on the Mars base, and in mission control.
-My initial idea was a reproduction of the ship schematic in smaller scale, however it just looked blocky.
+My initial idea was a reproduction of the ship schematic in a smaller scale, however, it just looked blocky.
 I knew I had to redo it, but fear of getting it wrong kept me back for a long time.

 This is also the first time I’ve used one of the new 35 DMC colors, specifically 03, the grey at the top and bottom.